Bitskwela/bitdev-dml-exercises/contracts/side-quests/7_TrafficLightManager/README.md

 - Require Statement – To validate the newState.
 - Constructor – To initialize default values.

-## Checklist:

-- Design a traffic system with a mapping to track signal states.
-- Update the signal state based on a timer function.

 ## TODO:

 - Implement a function to switch traffic light states dynamically.